Advanced: project structure and customization

 Target naming

-A TARGET is the canonical handle for a single design and is the only
+A target label is the canonical handle for a single design and is passed

-parameter passed through the build flow.
+to every build command via --target.
 It encodes the board and, for

 boards with multiple FMC connectors, the connector: